 Sticky Brick Labs just released the Sticky Brick Junior which is a pretty impressive butane portable vaporizer.
-I personally like the OG Brick a little more because the bigger glass allows me to get more of a visual feedback on vapor production.
-But the impressive part with the Junior is that all the components conceal into a wooden box that fits pretty nicely in your pocket.
+I personally like the OG Brick a little more because the bigger glass allows me to get more visual feedback on vapor production.
+But the impressive part with the Junior is that all the components conceal in a wooden box that fits pretty nicely in your pocket.

 Now they have released the Sticky Brick Hydro which is designed to fit your 18mm glass pieces.
 You can also connect a whip for use with other glass.
 The Sticky Brick Hydro retails for $154.95 and the HyrdroBrick MAXX is $199.

 I’m completely speculating but if I were a betting man, I would wager Storz and Bickel is up to something.
 The Crafty is a great vaporizer when you look at vapor quality, ease of use and overall portability but the heat up time and battery life is extremely outdated at this point.
 It uses the same battery that was in the Pax 1 if that helps to put things into perspective.

 Update: The Crafty+ Dry Herb Vaporizer is out now and Storz and Bickel is currently working on the Mighty+ vaporizer.
 They’ve also replaced the Digit Volcano with the Hybrid Volcano and also released a Gold Plated Edition of the Volcano Classic.

 You can also check out a full breakdown of the Crafty+ and Mighty Vaporizer.
 Hit me up in the comments with any questions about any of the Storz and Bickel products.

 A Crafty Plus or Crafty 2 with removable batteries or just a bigger battery with longer battery life would be nice.
 But like I said, I’m purely speculating.
 I would also like to see a Mighty with removable batteries.